KovalevEvgeny/otus-ml-bigdata-homeworks/hw2-apache-spark/README.md

 ## Apache Spark

-In this homework, I needed to use Apache Spark to analyze the following data: https://www.kaggle.com/sharthz23/sna-hackathon-2019-collaboration.
+In this homework, I used Apache Spark to analyze the following data: https://www.kaggle.com/sharthz23/sna-hackathon-2019-collaboration.
 Tasks:

 1. Find most popular groups for each object type
 2. Plot histograms of popularity and activity according to daytime